-As we previously mentioned, it’s hard to give a straight answer about the cost of software development.
+As we previously mentioned, it’s hard to give a straight answer about the cost of software engineering.
 However, we can provide you with a ballpark range.

 A custom software development project can cost between $5,000 to $1,000,000, or more, depending on the elements discussed above.

 The best way to get a closer estimate is to contact an experienced software development company and discuss your specific needs.
-The team will give you an approximation based on either time or effort required to complete your project.
+They will give you an approximation based on either time or effort required to complete your product.

 Time-based estimations consider the number of phases and the corresponding cost per phase.
-Effort-based approximations, on the other hand, are based on the number of developers required and the salary of those developers.
+Effort-based approximations of software development cost, on the other hand, are based on the number of developers required and the rates of those developers per hour.

-There are many charts and formulas that can help you estimate the cost of your software project, but nothing will work better than asking your potential development partners directly.
+There are many charts and formulas that can help you with the estimation of your product development cost, but nothing will work better than asking your potential development partners directly.